Juicy, plump shrimp with BOLD island flavors… Jerk Shrimp! Caribbean style.

 What Type of Shrimp to Use

 If using frozen shrimp, make sure you thaw the shrimp completely and pat dry before using.
-We like to keep the tail on, but that’s a personal preference.
+I like to keep the tail on, but that’s a personal preference.

 - Shrimp